Benzodiazepines, removing the stain

 As physicians we are at our best when we regard medicines objectively.
 All widely prescribed medicines have benefits and liabilities.
 The decision to use a particular drug should be based on the simple analysis that the benefits of the drug outweigh the liabilities to such a degree that, in a particular patient, there is no better choice of drug.
 The decision to maintain the use of a drug should be based on observing an improvement in functioning to the degree that the drug's liabilities are worth the benefit.

 Then there is the problem of the stain.
 Where do stains come from?
 Stains tend to evolve when a thing seems to be at odds with social trends.
 For example, psychedelics were popular and an object of fascination in the 60s both amongst scientists and the public.
 They then became associated with hippies, the antiwar movement, and were thought by the generation in power to be contributing to the disorder of society as a whole.
-Hence they were banished, regulated as class 1 narcotics, ie, were designated as having no evidence of therapeutic benefit.
+Hence they were banished, regulated as schedule1 narcotics, ie, were designated as having no evidence of therapeutic benefit.
 With the ban, years of scientific research came to a halt.

 We now are in an era in which society is loosening its grip on recreational drugs.
-Along with this, research is picking off from where it left off in the 60s.
+Along with this, research is picking up from where it left off in the 60s.
 The perceived side effects of many drugs, from THC to LSD and Psilocybin are being more realistically weighed relative to the therapeutic promise of many of these drugs.